trondkr/downscaleA20/README.md

-# Biascorrect NorESM climate data and create ROMS forcing for downscaled projections
+# Bias-correct NorESM climate data to create ROMS forcing for downscaled projections

 ## Ocean and biogeochemistry
 The scripts used for this toolbox uses the Climate Data Operator toolbox heavily.
 Its a fantastic set of functions that enables working with large climate data much easier.